Orca: Life cycle

 Males sexually mature at the age of 15, but do not typically reproduce until age 21.
-Wild males live around 29 years on average, with a maximum of about 60 years.
+Males can often reproduce until they are 59 years old.
+Wild males live around 29 to 30 years on average, with a maximum of about 50 to 60 years.
 One male, known as Old Tom, was reportedly spotted every winter between the 1840s and 1930 off New South Wales, Australia, which would have made him up to 90 years old.
 Examination of his teeth indicated he died around age 35, but this method of age determination is now believed to be inaccurate for older animals.
 One male known to researchers in the Pacific Northwest (identified as J1) was estimated to have been 59 years old when he died in 2010.
 The oldest male in Scottish waters is John Coe (identified as W001), estimated to be years old, while a male in Puget Sound named Harbeson (identified as T087) is thought to be around years old.
 Orcas are unique among cetaceans, as their caudal sections elongate with age, making their heads relatively shorter.

 Infanticide, once thought to occur only in captive orcas, was observed in wild populations by researchers off British Columbia on December 2, 2016.
 In this incident, an adult male killed the calf of a female within the same pod, with the adult male's mother also joining in the assault.
 It is theorized that the male killed the young calf in order to mate with its mother (something that occurs in other carnivore species), while the male's mother supported the breeding opportunity for her son.
 The attack ended when the calf's mother struck and injured the attacking male.
 Such behaviour matches that of many smaller dolphin species, such as the bottlenose dolphin.
 However, forced mating by males appears to be rare in killer whales.